 Get around

 [edit]Driving is the best way to explore Bataan.
-Major highways traversing the province are the Jose Abad Santos Avenue or Olongapo-Gapan Road (Rte 3) serving Dinalupihan and Hermosa, Roman Superhighway (Rte 301) from Dinalupihan to Mariveles with a route bypassing the old town centers from Hermosa to Pilar and some portions of Orion, Limay and Mariveles through the Old National Road, Mariveles-Bagac Road from Mariveles to Bagac, and Gov. J.J.
+Major highways traversing the province are the Jose Abad Santos Avenue or Olongapo-Gapan Road (Route 3) serving Dinalupihan and Hermosa, Roman Superhighway (Route 301) from Dinalupihan to Mariveles with a route bypassing the old town centers from Hermosa to Pilar and some portions of Orion, Limay and Mariveles through the Old National Road, Mariveles-Bagac Road from Mariveles to Bagac, and Gov. J.J.
 Linao National Rd. from Pilar to Morong.
 Jose Abad Santos Avenue and Gov. J.J.
-Linao National Rd. serve the Subic Bay Freeport Zone (SBFZ) having juridictions on the provinces of Bataan (Hermosa and Morong) and Zambales (Subic and Olongapo City) therefore both roads also serve the province of Zambales, and the latter serves Mt.
+Linao National Rd. serve the Subic Bay Freeport Zone (SBFZ) having juridictions on the provinces of Bataan (Hermosa and Morong) and Zambales (Subic and Olongapo) therefore both roads also serve the province of Zambales, and the latter serves Mt.
 Samat.
 With this, Bataan highway networks form the provincial loop.

 Buses connect the major towns on the east coast.
 There is limited bus service to the western coast from Balanga.